 It is no secret that improving employee engagement can lead to positive workplace outcomes.
 According to a Gallup analysis of 50 years of workplace data, employee engagement impacts everything from productivity to profitability.17 Additionally, higher employee engagement has been found to correlate with higher retention rates in the federal government.18

 Through our analysis, we found employee engagement could impact yet another critical government objective—public trust.
 This relationship is worth investigating further as it can open a new and important route for governments in rebuilding public trust.

 The Ordinary Least Squares (OLS) models used for this analysis are all one explanatory variable models.
 This means that in each OLS model, we have used public trust as the dependent variable and only one employee engagement category as the explanatory variable.
 Due to this, the R-square values in the model are relatively modest.
 If we were to include other explanatory variables in the model—that can impact public trust—then the overall model fit (R-square) would likely improve.
-However, our focus was not to explain as much of the variance in the dependent variable as possible (maximizing R-square), but to establish that a relationship likely exists between trust and the explanatory variable.
+However, our focus was not to explain as much of the variance in the dependent variable as possible (maximising R-square), but to establish that a relationship likely exists between trust and the explanatory variable.
 Therefore, we kept the OLS models as minimalist as possible.

-It’s time to recognize the importance of trust in our public institutions.
+It’s time to recognise the importance of trust in our public institutions.
 When trust in government declines, it becomes harder for government to execute on essential tasks.
 Trust helps government connect with residents and encourages voluntary compliance with rules and regulations.
 Trust can elevate government, improving performance and connecting with the common good.
 Now more than ever, governments should be thinking about trust as an essential component of performance.
-Deloitte can help public officials measure, enhance, and amplify trust in government agencies.
+Deloitte can help public officials measure, enhance and amplify trust in government agencies.